rust-lang/rfcs/text/0000-associated-size.md

 # Drawbacks

-`SIZE` and `ALIGNMENT` or what the constants are going to be called are going to be members of every type, as such they are a slight backward incompatiblity.
+`SIZE` and `ALIGNMENT` (names still up to debate) are going to be members of every type, as such they are a slight backward incompatiblity.

 # Alternatives